2024dc04078-debug/Ayush/README.md

 a.
 Problem Statement

 The objective of this project is to predict whether a digital advertisement campaign achieves high Return on Ad Spend (ROAS) based on historical advertising performance data.
 This is formulated as a binary classification problem, where campaigns with ROAS greater than 1 are labeled as High ROAS (1) and others as Low ROAS (0).
 Accurate prediction of high-performing advertisements helps organizations optimize marketing budgets, improve campaign efficiency, and maximize overall revenue.
 ________________________________________

 b.
 Dataset Description

-The dataset used in this project is the Global Ads Performance Dataset, obtained from a public repository.
+The dataset used in this project is the **Global Ads Performance Dataset**, obtained from a public repository.

-Dataset Characteristics:
+**Dataset Characteristics:**
-•	Type: Binary Classification
+- Type: Binary Classification
-•	Target Variable: High_ROAS
+- Target Variable: High_ROAS
-•	Number of instances: 1200
+- Number of instances: 1200
-•	Number of features:  14
+- Number of features: 14

-Key Preprocessing Steps:
+**Key Preprocessing Steps:**
-•	Created binary target variable High_ROAS from ROAS
+- Created binary target variable `High_ROAS` from `ROAS`
-•	Removed irrelevant columns such as date
+- Removed irrelevant columns such as `date`
-•	Handled missing values by removing incomplete rows
+- Handled missing values by removing incomplete rows
-•	Encoded categorical variables using Label Encoding
+- Encoded categorical variables using Label Encoding
-•	Applied feature scaling for Logistic Regression and KNN models
+- Applied feature scaling for Logistic Regression and KNN models

 ________________________________________

 c.
 Models Used and Evaluation Metrics

 The following six machine learning classification models were implemented and evaluated on the same dataset:

 1. Logistic Regression
 2. Decision Tree Classifier
 3. K-Nearest Neighbors (KNN)
 4. Naive Bayes (Gaussian)
 5. Random Forest (Ensemble Model)
 6. XGBoost (Ensemble Model)

 Each model was evaluated using the following metrics:
-•	Accuracy
+- Accuracy
-•	AUC Score
+- AUC Score
-•	Precision
+- Precision
-•	Recall
+- Recall
-•	F1 Score
+- F1 Score
-•	Matthews Correlation Coefficient (MCC)
+- Matthews Correlation Coefficient (MCC)

 ________________________________________

  Model Comparison Table